 Construction projects shall be undertaken and conducted in compliance with standards set forth in applicable statutes and regulations, including, but not limited to, rules covering the capital construction process.1

+Naming of Building/Facilities/Portions Thereof

+The Board shall approve the names of school buildings, facilities, and distinct portions thereof.
+The Superintendent shall develop procedures to facilitate the naming or renaming process.

 References:

 1702 KAR 4:160